Graham Wood is senior editor for REALTOR® Magazine. He can be reached at email@example.com.

 “Everyone knows someone who knows someone who needs an organ,” Pratt says.
 “You can find compassion anywhere.”

-That’s the kind of work Pratt's wife would have wanted him to do.
+Pratt finds comfort knowing he’s doing the kind of work his late wife would have wanted him to do.
 “You wake up in the morning, and you know who you’re working for,” Pratt says.
-“Helping people rebuilds my heart and soul. … When someone walks up to you and says, ‘Please help save my life,’ you have to do it.”
+“Helping people rebuilds my heart and soul.”